UKCloud/documentation/articles/vmware/vmw-ref-vmware-tools-installation.md

 Ubuntu 12.04/14.04

 Installing the VMware tools via vCloud Director requires modules to be built against the running kernel.
-If the kernel is updated the administrator needs to run the VMWare tools setup again to recompile the modules.
+If the kernel is updated the administrator needs to run the VMware tools setup again to recompile the modules.
 UKCloud recommends using the open-vm-tools because this maintenance is handled by the package manager when the kernel is updated.

 ## Redhat/Centos 5/6/7